williamtbon/corporate-credit-evaluation-model/README.md

 # Corporate Credit Evaluation Model

+This project is for educational and portfolio purposes only.
+It is not financial advice, investment advice, or an official credit rating system.

 Python-based corporate credit scoring model that evaluates public companies using financial statement data, credit ratios, trend metrics, stress testing, SQLite storage, and optional AI-generated credit feedback.

 ## Overview